ApryseSDK/xamarin-forms-sample/README.md

 Then, put your demo key in `/Common/Key.cs`.

+Note: for v6.10.+, demo key is not required.

 To run the Android or iOS project, open the solution in Visual Studio and restore all the NuGet packages.

 To run the UWP project, please install the `PDFNetUWPApps.vsix` file inside the `/lib` folder from the download package.